Alnykin/SOC-EDR-Lab/README.md

-# SOC Endpoint Detection and Response Lab Project
+# SOC Endpoint Detection and Response Lab

-The SOC EDR Lab aimed to simulate a real-world Security Operations Center workflow within an attack-and-defend lab environment.
+The SOC EDR lab project aimed to simulate a real-world Security Operations Center workflow within an attack-and-defend lab environment.
 The objective was to emulate adversary behavior and develop detection and response logic using LimaCharlie EDR.

-## Skills Developed
+### Skills Developed

 * Setup and configured LimaCharlie EDR to collect telemetry across Windows and Linux systems.